aminterswannell/Hangman/README.md

 ## Installation Instructions:

 ## Usage Instructions:
-In order to play the game, you must guess a single alphabetical character when prompted, and keep guessing until you either win the game by getting the word right, or lose the game by running out of lives.
+In order to play the game, you must guess a single alphabetical character when prompted, guessing anything other than a single alphabetical character will cause the program to ask you to re-try and enter again.
+You have 5 lives, each incorrect guess loses you a life, run out of lives and you lose the game.
+You must guess until you have gotten the entire word correctly, which will be clear as the list of '_' corresponding to the letters in the word will now just read the word in single characters, and the number of unique letters left to guess will show as 0.

 ## File Structure:

 ## License Information:
+An MIT License has been used for this project.